• About Us

 Standardized Test Requirements

-GT does not require the SAT/ACT SAT/ACT not required
+GT does require the SAT/ACT SAT/ACT required beginning in 2026

 Score Card